- Find meetings near you

 - Tired

-The H.A.L.T. concept is an addiction relapse prevention tool that helps with recovery by teaching you to focus on self-care actions that address the relapse symptoms that are some of the biggest red flags for relapse.1
+The H.A.L.T. concept is an addiction relapse prevention tool that helps with recovery.
+It teaches you to focus on self-care actions and address the relapse symptoms that lead to some of the biggest red flags for relapse.

 Hungry

 If you feel overwhelmed and are having strong urges to use alcohol, stop and ask yourself if you are hungry.
-Hunger can refer to two different needs: nutrition and emotional support.2, 4
+Hunger can refer to two different needs: nutrition and emotional support.

 How Meeting Emotional Needs Can Prevent Relapse

-If you feel symptoms of hunger, but have provided your body with adequate nutrients, your needs may be emotional.
+If you feel hungry, but you’ve provided your body with adequate nutrients, your “hunger” may be emotional.

 While in recovery, you can be hungry for emotional support.
-You must know how to get those needs met to avoid a relapse.
-Having a support system in recovery can help make sure your emotional needs are being met.
-Support systems include family, friends, and peers.4
+You must know how to meet those needs to avoid a relapse.
+This is where a support system comes in.
+Support systems can include family, friends, and peers.

 Angry

-Anger can appear in many forms including feelings of:7
+Anger can appear in many forms, including feelings of:

 - Hostility